-As we all know, there are millions of brands making grand promises about products with tongue-twisting “miracle” ingredients, which makes it hard to know what to trust and where to turn.
+In a world where countless brands boast about their “miracle” ingredients and extravagant claims, it can be overwhelming to know which products to trust and where to turn.
 We are dedicated to changing this industry and have done the research to bring you a list of sixteen toxic chemicals that are still being used in products today.

 We hope this article will help you make informed and educated decisions about the products you buy and recommend.
 Although most store-bought products contain harmful chemicals, there are many products available that are chemical-free and beneficial for the skin.
 Our theory is that once you know what not to buy, selecting the right products will be easier.